Fear Of Retribution

 Point 1 is often called the persecution complex.
 People in level 1 cults have an obsession with persecution.
 It makes them feel validated.

 On January 20, 2017, Richard Spencer was attending the inauguration of Donald Trump.
-As he was giving an interview, a masked man approached him and punched him in the face.
-Many people praised the masked figure for fighting fascism, but look at the result.
-He was validated; turned into a hero.
-People felt sympathy for him.
+As he was giving an interview, a masked man approached from behind and punched him.
+Many people praised the masked figure for fighting fascism, but he was validated by the events; turned into a hero.
 It gave him credibility.

 Another good example of this can be found in the Health at Every Size movement.
 For those who are unfamiliar, the Health at Every Size movement claims that the term “overweight” is propaganda.
 If your body is telling you that you need another jelly donut then it’s because your body needs another jelly donut.
-People telling you that it’s unhealthy to eat too much, or to be over a certain weight, are spreading propaganda.
+When you’re told that it’s unhealthy to eat too much, or to be over a certain weight, they label it as “spreading propaganda”.
 They categorize themselves into groups they call “small fat”, “medium fat” and “Infinifat”.
 The bigger you are, the more persecuted you are, and the higher your status within the group.

 Point 3, personal success is linked to group acceptance, leads people to police others actions and beliefs more and more.
 The member wants to find acceptance within the group.
 They want to see group success, and that means policing others actions.
 These groups form into a kind of echo chamber where oppositional voices are shouted down or removed completely.
 The more time you spend in the group, the more radicalized the member becomes.
-It all seems completely normal to the member, because the people with whom they surround themselves all agree with their positions on things.
+It all seems completely normal to the member, because the people with whom they surround themselves all agree with their ideology.
 Some are even more extreme than them, so they view themselves as moderate and reasonable.
-When the member goes to twitter, or talks to family members about the ideology, or take the thought and action policing outside of that group, they get called a cult member.
-The people to whom they’re presenting the ideology don’t subscribe to the social hierarchy.
+When the member goes to twitter, or talks to family members about the ideology, or take the thought and action policing outside of that group, they’re accused of being a cult member.
+The people to whom they’re presenting the ideology (which seemed so normal and intuitive a few minutes ago) don’t subscribe to the social hierarchy.
 In fact, in many cases, they find that many of the people around them aren’t even aware that the ideology existed.
 When they present the ideas to friends and family, it all seems very out of left field.

 The Extremism Gradient

 “Don’t vaccinate your kids period!
 The government bully you into vaccine!
 Do your research on the shit and watch the documentary vaxxed” [3D].
-The person in figure [3D] is obviously buying into the propaganda presented by their group.
+The person in figure [3D] has accepted the propaganda presented by their group.
 They think it’s common sense; they think it’s normal.
 They think that’s a well-reasoned thing to say, and they’re trying to reach out to the wider world to present their ideas to everybody else.
 But wider society sees it for what it is: completely detached from reality.

 “I am not anti vax, but I understand why some parents do not want those chemicals in their children’s bodies.
 I think instead of chemical shots the doctors should give a small piece of the virus, so the body can build natural immunity.
 Like the chicken pox playdates we had as kids” [3E]